siaxvii/gesture-input-project/README.md

 - **Hand Gesture Recognition**: Uses the webcam to detect hand gestures in real-time.
 - **Shift Mode (Caps Lock)**: Activate shift mode (capital letters) by detecting both hands.
 - **Passcode Input**: Input letters based on finger gestures for entering a passcode.
-- **Delete Gesture**: Perform a thumbs-down gesture to delete the last entered character.
+- **Delete Gesture**: Perform a thumbs-down gesture with left hand to delete the last entered character.
 - **Real-time Visualization**: The hand landmarks and gestures are visualized in real-time on the screen.
 - **Character Display**: The passcode input is displayed as characters are appended, and deleted when necessary.